 Technology is double-edged sword when it comes to ergonomics.
 It can be used as an aid to prevent injuries but the introduction of some technology brings with it ergonomic problems.

 Our understanding of injury prevention continues to improve and with it comes new aids.
 In recent years programs have been developed that effectively lock workers out of their computers at regular intervals so they are forced to stand up and take a break away from the screen.
 When it’s difficult to remember to take regular breaks through the work day, a forced interruption may be the best solution.

 The stand-up desk has also grown in popularity in offices as sitting for long periods has become known as ‘the new smoking’.
 The height of the desk is designed to be moved so its user can choose between a standing or sitting position and vary the height at which they work to prevent some injuries.

-If you have one or more staff members who could benefit from an ergonomic risk assessment and evaluation, contact PeopleSense on (08) 9388 9000 or 1300 307 912 and we can discuss your requirements.
+If you have one or more staff members who could benefit from an ergonomic risk assessment and evaluation, contact one of the experts at PeopleSense by Altius on 1300 307 912 or (08) 9388 9000, or contact us online.